Treating Addiction with Hypnosis Therapy

 It is easy to understand why someone would be skeptical of hypnotherapy as a real form of treatment.
 The very concept of hypnosis is commonly misunderstood by laypeople and clinicians alike.
 Historically, the technique of hypnosis therapy has been depicted publicly as being useful only for entertainment purposes.
 Skeptics often make it out to be more mystical than scientific.
 In many cases, people believe it to be a treatment based solely on deception.
 So is hypnosis and hypnotherapy real?

 But if you break down the idea of hypnosis, it really isn’t all that mystical.
 In essence, a hypnotic state is a combination of one part relaxation, two parts extreme focusing and narrowing of attention.
-In this state an individual is believed to become more open to suggestion, which can be utilized with attempts to try and destabilize and challenge harmful thought patterns, while also establishing healthier ideas and associations.
+In this state an individual is believed to become more open to suggestion.
+Such a state can then be used to try and destabilize and challenge harmful thought patterns, while also establishing healthier ideas and associations.

 Now some people may claim they cannot be hypnotized, and this may indeed be true.
 Research does show that the efficacy of hypnotherapy does depend on how susceptible individuals are to hypnotic suggestions.